bounce (verb, noun) /baʊns/ LISTEN

 Words often used with bounce

 bounce back: recover from an illness or failure.
-Example: “The athlete lost all her races in the 2014 Olympics, but in 2018, she bounced back and won nearly everything.”
+Example: “The athlete lost all her races in the 2018 games, but in 2022, she bounced back and won nearly everything.”

 bounce off the walls: have too much nervous energy, be overexcited.
 Example: “All the children at the party have been eating sugary snacks and now they’re bouncing off the walls!”